HUGO

 }

-Note that for the above to work, you also need to add an outputs definition in your site configuration.
+For the above to work, you also need to add an outputs definition in your site configuration.

 Output format definitions